In the guide below, we outline what sustainability is.

 – Protecting general public health and safety

-Such as minimising waste pollution at the production stage, which can get into water sources and the environment, and impact public health
+Such as minimising waste pollution at the production stage, which can get into water sources and the environment, and impact public health (especially when considering the toxicity of some chemicals or substances)

 For example, waste water being dumped into water sources, air pollution, plastic waste breaking down into micro plastics, and so on